Single Vineyard, Eden Valley Wines of elegance and finesse

-In total there are 33 hectares under vine with red varieties consisting of Shiraz, Cabernet Sauvignon, Cabernet Franc and Merlot and white varieties including Riesling, Viognier and more recently Grüner Veltliner.
+In total there are 33 hectares under vine with red varieties consisting of Shiraz, Cabernet Sauvignon, Cabernet Franc, and white varieties including Riesling, Viognier and more recently Grüner Veltliner.

-The ancient soils at Eden Hall vineyards consist of deep sandy grey loams over fractured rock conducive to growing top end grapes.
-The vineyard is scattered with majestic red gums that are a key feature and quite unique to the Eden Valley area.
+The ancient soils consist of deep sandy grey loams over fractured rock conducive to growing top end grapes.
+The vineyard is scattered with majestic red gums that are a key feature to the Eden Valley area.

-Eden Hall employ innovative land management practices where native perennial grasses, predominantly wallaby grass (Danthonia Species) have been established in the vineyard mid-rows to provide a drought tolerant approach to viticulture.
-The deep rooted characteristics of native perennial grasses improve soil profile and permeability, thus reducing the dependency on irrigation.
-The presence of native grasses help to achieve a significant reduction in the abundance and distribution of undesirable pest plants.
+Eden Hall employs innovative regenerative land management practices, where a diverse mix of 20 species of native perennial grasses and forbes have been established in the vineyard mid-rows to provide a drought tolerant and resilient approach to viticulture.
+The deep-rooted characteristics of native perennial grasses improve soil profile and permeability, which lowers the dependency on irrigation.
+The presence of native grasses helps to achieve a significant reduction in the abundance and distribution of undesirable pest plants.
 This in turn reduces the use of chemicals to control weeds while assisting with soil stabilisation and enhancing vineyard biodiversity.

-Eden Hall utilise straw mulch and compost under vine to help improve the overall quality of the fruit.
-Mulch reduces the reliance and dependence on irrigation while improving soil biota and significantly reducing the use of herbicide.
-The straw provides many benefits by retaining soil moisture and reducing soil temperature during extreme heat events.
+Straw mulch is applied under vine decreasing the reliance and dependence on irrigation, while improving soil biota and significantly diminishing the use of herbicide.
+The straw provides many benefits by retaining soil moisture and decreasing soil temperatures during extreme heat events.

-As a mixed farming enterprise Eden Hall utilise sheep in the vineyard during the winter months.
-Sheep are grazed on a rotational system thus reducing the reliance on tractors and diesel consumption.
+As a mixed farming enterprise Eden Hall utilise sheep in the vineyard during the winter months limiting the reliance on tractors and diesel consumption.